Nina (opera): Synopsis

 The Count's valet appears with good news: it turns out Lindoro is still alive.
-Giorgio tells his master that Lindor is at the castle gates hoping to see his darling.
+Giorgio tells his master that Lindoro is at the castle gates hoping to see his darling.
 The Count greets Lindoro with tears of joy.
 Lindoro tells him that he was seriously wounded and nursed back to health by a friend.
 He has stayed away until now, believing Nina married his rival.
 He is aghast to hear that his beloved has lost her mind.

 The lovers are reunited, and Nina is restored to sanity.